 If your Honda Accord is experiencing a head gasket issue, there are a few things you can do to try and fix it.
 First, you will need to remove the engine cover.

-Then, you will need to unscrew the bolts that hold the coolant in place.
+Then, it would be best to unscrew the bolts that hold the coolant in place.
 Finally, you will need to replace the head gasket.

 Leave a Reply